 While the ground dictated that the infantry would bear the brunt of the battle, and indeed they did, the ground also dictated that the sappers would be front and centre in every action of the Sicilian Campaign.
 In less than two months, the Canadians would be on the Italian mainland and in a fight that would last into the winter of 1945 and become known as 'An Engineers War'.
-In less than two months, the Canadians would be on the Italian mainland and in a fight that would last into the winter of 1945 and become know by some as 'An Engineers War'.

 This is the first of a five-part series on the role of the RCE during the Sicilian Campaign.